AdobeDocs/audience-manager.de-DE/help/using/api/rest-api-main/aam-api-domain-management.md

 ### Antwort

-Eine erfolgreiche Antwort wird zurückgegeben `204 no content`.
-Gibt zurück, `404 not found` wenn die Partner-Site nicht gefunden werden kann.
+A successful response returns `204 no content`.
+Returns `404 not found` if the partner site cannot be found.

-## Rückgabeeigenschaften für eine Domäne {#return-props-domain}
+## Return Properties for a Domain {#return-props-domain}

 `GET` Eine Methode, die Details über die angegebene Domäne zurückgibt (nur für Cookie-Ziele).